A Graphical Calculus for Lagrangian Relations: Affine Lagrangian relations

 \begin{lemma} $\alr_k$ is a presentation of $\Aff\Lag\Rel_k$. \end{lemma} \begin{proof} All the affine shifts can be produced from tensoring and composing these two maps on the right:

 \end{proof} Therefore, we are justified in using string diagrams in $\alr_k$ to reason about morphisms in $\Aff\Lag\Rel_k$.

-We will restate the interpretations given in \cite{affine} of some components for electrical circuits in terms affine relations in terms of the generators for graphical calculus for Lagrangian relations.
-This interpretation is also explored in \cite{passive,network}; albeit, not enjoying the graphical calculus for affine relations. \begin{example} For any non-negative real $a$, wires, $a$-weighted resistors, inducers and capacitors have the following interpretations in $\Aff\Lag\Rel_{\mathbb{R}[x,y]/\langle xy-1\rangle}$:
+\cite{affine} interprets some components for electrical circuits in terms of affine relations.
+We translate these affine relations into composites of generators for Lagrangian relations.
+This interpretation is also explored in \cite{passive,network}, albeit, not enjoying the graphical calculus for affine relations. \begin{example} For any non-negative real $a$, wires, $a$-weighted resistors, inductors and capacitors have the following interpretations in $\Aff\Lag\Rel_{\mathbb{R}[x,y]/\langle xy-1\rangle}$:

-Similarly for $a$-valued voltage and current sources (again, for $a$ a non-negative real number):
+Similarly for $a$-valued voltage and current sources (again, for non-negative real number $a$):

 \end{example} Note that these generators do not generate the whole category of Lagrangian relations; for instance, the coefficients are required to be non-negative.